quantifyearth/REDD-Over-Credit-Reasons/README.md

 ### Inputs

 The data can be downloaded at the following DOI: [10.5281/zenodo.14895067](https://doi.org/10.5281/zenodo.14895067) Different data types are organised into folders relating to each file format.
-These folders should be each placed in the same directory as the scripts.
+These folders should be placed in the same directory as the scripts.

 #### CSVs